LoC-Path: Learning to Compress for Pathology Multimodal Large Language Models: More Ablation Study

-\myparagraph{Impact of TIS Ranking Loss.} The new experiments in Tab.~\ref{tab:ablation_14b} isolate the effect of the ranking loss used to train the TIS.
-Removing the pairwise ranking loss while keeping the distillation loss leads to a noticeable drop in WSI-Bench average from $0.739$ to $0.728$.
-Most of the degradation comes from diagnosis and treatment-planning questions: the closed-form diagnosis accuracy decreases from $0.849$ to $0.832$, and treatment-planning obtains lower WSI-P/WSI-R. These results suggest that the ranking loss helps TIS produce a more stable and well-ordered importance distribution over latents, which in turn improves cross-layer consistency of the routed tokens.
+\myparagraph{Impact of TIS Ranking Loss.} Tab.~\ref{tab:ablation_14b} isolates the effect of the ranking loss used to train TIS.
+Removing the pairwise ranking loss while keeping the distillation loss leads to a noticeable drop in WSI-Bench average from $0.738$ to $0.728$.
+The degradation is most visible on diagnosis and treatment planning: the closed-form diagnosis accuracy decreases from $0.849$ to $0.832$, and treatment planning also shows lower WSI-P/WSI-R. This suggests that $\mathcal{L}_{\mathrm{rank}}$ helps the TIS module learn not only which latents to select, but also a more reliable ordering among the selected latents, which improves cross-layer consistency.

-\myparagraph{Impact of CARA Insertion Layers.} To study where to insert CARA modules inside LLM, we compare placing only one CARA module in the LLM's layer index 1 (``Adapter at Layer 1'') with distributing them across layers at index $\{1,8,15,22\}$, as reported in Tab.~\ref{tab:detailed_ablation}.
-Both variants use the same visual configuration ($L{=}256$, $M{=}96$), but the distributed design achieves a higher WSI-Bench average ($0.734$ vs.\ $0.730$).
-This indicates that injecting visual information at multiple depths allows the LLM to refine its reasoning with fresh slide-level evidence, rather than relying solely on early-layer fusion.
-However, when it compares to our default settings (inserting the CARA at LLM decoder layer index $\{1,3,5,7\}$), distributed insertion gives slightly decreased performance.
-This might be caused by the fact that the deep decoder layers of LLM do not pay attention to the visual information, unlike the early layers.
+\myparagraph{Impact of CARA Insertion Layers.} We next study where to insert CARA inside the LLM.
+Tab.~\ref{tab:detailed_ablation} compares a single early CARA module (layer 1 only) with a distributed design using layers $\{1,8,15,22\}$.
+The distributed variant improves the WSI-Bench average from $0.730$ to $0.734$, indicating that injecting selected visual evidence at multiple depths is better than relying on a single early fusion point.
+Compared with our default early-to-mid placement $\{1,3,5,7\}$, however, the deeper distribution is still slightly weaker, suggesting that CARA is most effective in early-to-mid decoder layers rather than very deep layers.

-\myparagraph{Impact of the Gating Mechanism.} Our CARA modules include a learnable scalar gate $g_\ell$ that controls how much visual information is injected at each decoder layer.
-In Tab.~\ref{tab:detailed_ablation}, turning off the gate (``TIS Off'') slightly reduces the WSI-Bench average and harms open-ended WSI-P/WSI-R on diagnosis, even though all visual latents are still available to the LLM.
-The experiments in Tab.~\ref{tab:ablation_14b} show an even clearer trend: forcing $g_\ell{=}1$ for all layers reduces the WSI-Bench average from $0.744$ to $0.736$, with noticeable drops in WSI-Precision and WSI-Relevance for both diagnosis and treatment planning.
-Together, these results confirm that letting the model softly gate visual information is more effective than always fusing all latents, and it also saves computation by avoiding unnecessary cross-attention when the gate is small.
+\myparagraph{Impact of CARA Gating.} We also study the learnable scalar gate $\gamma_\ell$ in CARA.
+In Tab.~\ref{tab:ablation_14b}, fixing $\gamma_\ell=1$ at all layers yields a slightly lower WSI-Bench average ($0.736$) than the matched 7B main-paper baseline ($0.738$).
+The effect is modest but consistent with the role of gating: it allows each decoder layer to control how much selected visual evidence to absorb, instead of forcing full-strength fusion everywhere.
+We therefore keep the learnable gate in the default design.